bladeolson/voight_cluster/README.md

 ## Overview

-The KOKORO node is the "heart" of the Zen cluster.
+The KOKORO node is the "heart" of the VOIGHT CLUSTER.
 Its responsibilities include:

 - **Dashboard**: Web UI to monitor all nodes in real-time
 - **Cluster Monitor**: Query all nodes for their status